adasprilla/TouchPad-Gestures/README.md

 and Chrome browsers when running on Wayland as per the default configuration.

+Note if your touchpad is capable of reporting 4 finger gestures and you are using GNOME on Wayland then you can already switch workspaces using 4 finger swipe up and down gestures natively provided by GNOME.
+That is the only desktop touchpad gesture GNOME currently provides.
+In that case, if you still choose to run `libinput-gestures` to get extra gestures, be sure to disable the default `libinput-gestures` swipe up/down, or at least configure swipe up/down only for 3 fingers.

 ### TROUBLESHOOTING

 Please don't raise a github issue but provide litte information about